www.hoadley.net/options

 The inputs to the Style Analyzer comprise the returns for the fund or portfolio, and the returns for each of the passive benchmarks.
 Normally monthly returns are used, but the application will accept data of any frequency.

 There are free sources of data available for the passive style benchmarks, as well as subscription services.
-Two free sources which provide facilities to download monthly returns data to CSV or XLS files are:
+Two free sources which provide facilities to download monthly returns data to CSV or XLS files are Wilshire and Russell Investments.

 Any number of benchmarks can be used.
 Examples of benchmarks include growth, value, large cap, small cap, small cap growth, small cap value.

-To use the Style Analyzer you simply copy the returns for the fund and relevant benchmarks to the Style Analyzer's data sheets and press one button.
+To use the Style Analyzer you simply copy the returns for the fund and relevant benchmarks to the Style Analyzer's data sheets and click one button.

 Licensing

-The Hoadley Portfolio Style analyzer application is included in the price of the Finance Add-in for Excel.
+The Hoadley Style analyzer application is included in the price of the Finance Add-in for Excel.

-When purchased under a private-use license the number of returns that can be processed by the application is limited to 12, or a maximum of one year's worth of returns.
+When purchased under a private-use license the number of returns that can be processed by the application is limited to 12, or a maximum of one year's worth of returns, and the number of assets is limited to ten.

-To handle more than 12 returns and more than one year's worth of returns a corporate/commercial license is required for businesses (Commercial licensing enquiries) or a "Pro" license for private investors ("Pro" licensing enquiries).
+To handle more than ten assets, more than 12 returns and more than one year's worth of returns a corporate/commercial license is required for businesses (Commercial licensing enquiries) or a "Pro" license for private investors ("Pro" licensing enquiries).

 Software Environment